huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 3: Click **Save**.

-### How to configure a basic Relationship property
+### How to configure a basic relationship property

 Step 1: Once you have created the **Relationship Type**, navigate to the **Settings** area  and click on **Templates**.
 Locate the template to which you want to add a **Relationship** property and click **Edit**.